Pronouns in email signature: Benefits, concerns, and examples

 Where should I include pronouns in my email signature?

 You can place your pronouns next to your name, below your job title, or in a dedicated ‘Pronouns’ line in your email signature.
 The key is to keep it visible but natural within your signature layout.
-For example, click here.
+For inspiration, see examples of pronouns in email signatures, including visual and placement tips.

 Why do pronouns matter in an email signature?